Xunius/Menotexport/README.md

 ## Platform/OS

-The software is tested on Linux, but should also run on Mac.
+The software is tested on Linux, should also run on Mac.
 Will create a windows version later.

 ## Versions